square-computersetup/square-computersetup.github.io/_pages/mac-druva.md

 We use __Druva__ to continuously backup your MacBook to the cloud, just to be safe.
 Let’s check to see if it is activated now.

-Start by clicking on the Druva icon near the Pulse Secure icon in the top-right corner of your MacBook desktop.
+Start by clicking on the Druva icon near the Okta Verify icon in the top-right corner of your MacBook.

 If you see either of the below menus, Druva has been activated and you can [Restore Druva Backup &rarr;](/mac-druva-restore/){: .btn .btn--success .btn--large} or [Next Step &rarr;](/mac-yubikey/){: .btn .btn--success .btn--large}